ReZeroE/Anime-Discord-Bot/README.md

 ![downloads](https://img.shields.io/github/workflow/status/ReZeroE/AnilistPython/GitHub%20Actions%20Demo)
 ![licence](https://img.shields.io/github/license/ReZeroE/AnilistPython)

 This is a very simple bot dedicated to anime searching within the discord server.
-As of right now, there is only one primary function and two helper functions.
+As of right now, there are only one primary function and two helper functions.
  - Anime Search
  - Get Help
  - Get Bot Status